 After a few hours we return to the campsite.
 It was a great boat trip, dinner is prepared now.
 We do not sit for five minutes a snake suddenly falls from the tree, in front of our feet.

-It has a lizard in its mouth, apparently she fell from a tree while hunting.
+It has a lizard in its mouth, apparently it fell from a tree while hunting.
 We do not know which kind of snake it is.
 The head shape does, however, point out that it is venomenous.
-In any case we were lucky because it has already made prey
+In any case we were lucky because it has already made prey.

 It is obviously irritated by our presence, but begins to devour its prey.
 It looks quite interesting as the lizard continually moves through its body.

 Lower Zambezi National Park we will never forget this great place.